fronzbot/blinkpy/README.rst

 Download videos
 ----------------
 You can also use this library to download all videos from the server.
 In order to do this, you must specify a ``path``.
 You may also specifiy a how far back in time to go to retrieve videos via the ``since=`` variable (a simple string such as ``"2017/09/21"`` is sufficient), as well as how many pages to traverse via the ``stop=`` variable.
 Note that by default, the library will search the first ten pages which is sufficient in most use cases.
 Additionally, you can specify one or more cameras via the ``camera=`` property.
 This can be a single string indicating the name of the camera, or a list of camera names.
 By default, it is set to the string ``'all'`` to grab videos from all cameras.
+If you are downloading many items, setting the ``delay`` parameter is advised in order to throttle sequential calls to the API.
+By default this is set to ``1`` but can be any integer representing the number of seconds to delay between calls.

-Example usage, which downloads all videos recorded since July 4th, 2018 at 9:34am to the ``/home/blink`` directory:
+Example usage, which downloads all videos recorded since July 4th, 2018 at 9:34am to the ``/home/blink`` directory with a 2s delay between calls:

 .. code:: python

-    blink.download_videos('/home/blink', since='2018/07/04 09:34')
+    blink.download_videos('/home/blink', since='2018/07/04 09:34', delay=2)

 .. |Build Status| image:: https://github.com/fronzbot/blinkpy/workflows/build/badge.svg